Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 \subsection{Simulation of colonies of coccoid cells}

 In our simulations, colonies are grown from individual cells through cell division.
 An individual cell is also called a coccus.
 A pair of dividing \textit{N.~gonorrhoeae} cells is called a diplococcus and has the shape of two partially overlapping spheres.
 During the growth, each diplococcus divides approximately with rate $\alpha$ into a pair of individual cocci, which in turn again become diplococci after some time.
+The fraction of dead cells in \textit{N.~gonorrhoeae} colonies is reported to be below $5\,\%$~\cite{welker2021spatio} and cell death is therefore neglected in our model.
 Each individual coccus is endowed with a repulsive potential modeling volume exclusion.
 In addition, cells experience dissipative forces resulting from relative motion of neighboring cells and thermal fluctuations.
 Each cell has a fixed number of pili.
 By modeling the pili as dynamic springs that can extend, retract, bind and unbind either with other pili or with the environment, we faithfully represent the stochatic nature of cell-generated forces.